Adaptive Optics Imaging Breaks the Central Caustic Cusp Approach Degeneracy in High Magnification Microlensing Events: Multi-Epoch High Resolution Imaging with Keck

 \subsection{2021 OSIRIS Analysis}

 The PSF FWHM for the 2021 OSIRIS data is comparable to the 2019 data, while the SR is measurably smaller for the 2021 data.
 This may be due to the difference in seeing for both nights, with an average seeing of 0.7$\arcsec$ for the 2019 epoch and 1.0$\arcsec$ for the 2021 epoch.
-Another possible reason for a Strehl Ratio difference of $\Delta \textrm{SR} {\sim} 0.1$ might be the derivation of the SR itself on two independent AO systems (i.e. NIRC2 vs. OSIRIS).
-While a careful comparison of PSF metrics between the two imagers is compelling and probably worthwhile, it is beyond the scope of work in this paper. \\ The best-fit proper motions and flux ratios for the 2021 epoch are given in Tables \ref{table:epoch_seps} and \ref{tab:murel_fratio_compare}.
-The 2021 best-fit results for both components of the lens/source relative proper motion are consistent with the 2019 results, and the best-fit flux ratio measured in 2021 differs from the 2019 result by ${\sim} 1\sigma$.
-The 2021 measurements confirm the lens identification from 2019, and both epochs confirm the stellar binary interpretation for the lens system (Section \ref{sec:prop-motion}).
+Another possible reason for the $\Delta \textrm{SR} {\sim} 0.1$ might be the derivation of the SR itself on two independent AO systems (i.e. NIRC2 vs. OSIRIS).
+While a careful comparison of PSF metrics between the two imagers is compelling and probably worthwhile, it is beyond the scope of work in this paper. \\ The best-fit separations, proper motions, and flux ratios for the 2021 epoch are given in Tables \ref{table:epoch_seps} and \ref{tab:murel_fratio_compare}.
+The 2021 best-fit results for both components of the lens-source relative proper motion are consistent with the 2019 results, and the best-fit flux ratio measured in 2021 differs from the 2019 result by ${\sim} 1\sigma$.
+The 2021 measurements confirm the lens identification from 2019, and both epochs confirm the stellar binary interpretation for the lens system (Section \ref{sec:prop-motion}). \\ {Finally, we investigate the possibility that we have detected a luminous companion to the source star.
+We can infer the relative velocity between the two stars from the separation difference as measured in the 2019 and 2021 epochs (Table \ref{table:epoch_seps}).
+Using this information, the minimum source-companion velocity is calculated as: }

+{Given the proportion $v \propto \frac{\sqrt{M + m}}{a}$ (Kepler's law), and assuming the source system total mass is $(M+m)\leq 3 M_{\sun}$, the semi-major axis for the source and its companion is $< 0.10$ AU.
+Considering that we measure a separation of 42 mas between the stars, this corresponds to a separation of ${\sim}$ 400 AU at 9 kpc, which rules out the scenario in which we are detecting a luminous companion to the source.}